Moti-jr/alx-higher_level_programming/0x04-python-more_data_structures/README.md

- this is 0x04.
-Python - More Data Structures: Set, Dictionary
+this is a read me file